 1. Our identification process begins with Renzulli's Talent Pool Identification Plan.
 With the Talent Pool approach, the intent is to be inclusive, to "cast a wide net."
 Every child in grades K-5 will be assessed, even if parents or teachers do not nominate a student as an AAE candidate.

 2. Data is collected on every candidate in that pool.
-Data includes teacher feedback, standardized test scores, grade point average, DRA level, and/or work samples, COGATs.
+Data includes teacher feedback from previous year teacher, teacher feedback from current year teacher, standardized test scores (NJ-SLA if available, and AimsWeb spring and fall assessments), grade point average, DRA level and/or work samples, COGATs (administered in the spring).
 This info is collected by Ms. Meyer.

 3. The data for each candidate is reviewed by the AA&E committee.
 There is no standard "cutoff number," as it fluctuates based on the instructional levels offered in the general ed classroom.
 Based on this data, a determination is made as to whether a student's needs are being met in the general ed classroom or if a student would benefit from AA&E services.